internetitem/simpleweb/README.md

 ## Configuration ##

-The framework's initial configuration is loaded from the classpath, from a file named by the Param "`config.file`", but if that isn't specified, it defaults to "`/config.json`".
-If this file is not found, the bootstrap configuration in "`/basic-config.json`" is used.
+The framework's initial configuration is loaded from the classpath, from a file named by the Param `config.file`, but if that isn't specified, it defaults to `/config.json`.
+If this file is not found, the bootstrap configuration in `/basic-config.json` is used.
 This initial configuration specifies the `configClass` (implementing the `Configuration` interface) to use for the next phase of intialization, as well as an optional `params` map which is added to Params.
-The `Configuration` object can have any values from `Params` injected (by name) automatically (with conversions to Integer`/`int`, `Boolean`/`bool` if necessary).
-Additionally, if there is a property "`params`" with a single `Map` as its parameter (in other words a method `setParams(Map)`), the Params will be injected there.
+The `Configuration` object can have any values from `Params` injected (by name) automatically (with conversions to `Integer`/`int`, `Boolean`/`bool` if necessary).
+Additionally, if there is a property `params` with a single `Map` as its parameter (in other words a method `setParams(Map)`), the Params will be injected there.

 ### Sample `config.json` ###